qiutongMS/WindowsAppSdkResources/WindowsAppSDK-ProjectTemplates/webview2/docs/ai-vibe-playbook.md

 - UI misbehavior: `app.log` the inputs first, then check native logs; if missing, verify method name and bridge registration.
 - Native issues: add structured logs inside handlers; use debugger/`Debug.WriteLine` as needed.
 - E2E failures: ensure correct-arch build, EdgeDriver availability, and free port; update waits/selectors to match current UI.
+ - Identity issues while debugging: if your unpackaged Win32 binary doesn't activate with the sparse package identity during a debug session, build the package identity and register the sparse MSIX pointing `-ExternalLocation` at your debug output folder (for example `x64/Debug` or `arm64/Debug`).
+This forces Windows to associate the package identity with the exact debug binaries.
+See `PackageIdentity/readme.md` for step-by-step commands.